Pooshlmer/twitchclips/README.md

-This react project takes a twitch login through oauth and shows the top clips from up to 100 follows of that user It takes about 5-10 seconds to load the first page due to doing many api calls.
+This react project takes a twitch login through oauth and shows the top clips from up to 100 follows of that user.
+It takes about 5-10 seconds to load the first page due to doing many api calls.

 You will need to make an additional file called secret.js with these values:

 export const TWITCH_CLIENT_ID = <your public twitch client id>;

 export const TWITCH_SECRET    = <your secret twitch private key>;

 export const SESSION_SECRET   = <A random secret key>;

-// Unfortunate you cannot run locally due to using oauth and a redirect from twitch export const REDIRECT = <The redirect you provide in your twitch developer console>;
+export const REDIRECT = <The redirect you provide in your twitch developer console>;